 Humans need connection.
 It defines the quality of our lives.
-The loss of a dream, of safety, of a home, of a loved one's presence... cause connections to be cut.
+The loss of a dream, safety, a loved one's presence... cuts connections and fosters isolation.
 Disconnected from what mattered most, the mind reels, the heart cries, and the body suffers.

 As do techniques for exploring the many connections lost through bereavement.